Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### Wrapper and compiler options

-The following flags are a good starting point to achieved good performance:
+The following flags are a good starting point to achieve good performance:

 | Compilers    | Good performance                                  | Aggressive optimizations |
 |--------------|---------------------------------------------------|--------------------------|